WandrilleD/recPhyloXML/README.md

    testFiles/ : contains various examples of the format and data to test the various scripts

    python/ : code in python for the manipulation of files in the recPhyloXML format

+   cpp/ : code in c++ to read/write recPhyloXML files